apigear-io/apigear-docs/docs/advanced/simulation/intro.md

 To run the simulation we need to start the server and then run the simulation file.
 The server will then start the simulation and provide the simulation interface to the client.

-The simulkation template will genertae a simulation stub as also typescript type definitions to provide a better developer experience.
+The simulation template will generate a simulation stub as also typescript type definitions to provide a better developer experience.

 ```mermaid
 graph LR